rajrohan10899/Contact_Management_API/README.md

-# NodeJs_ExpressJs_and_MonogoDB_REST_API
+# NodeJs_ExpressJs_and_MonogoDB_API

-REST API for the Contact Management App using Backend Technology's --> NodeJS, ExpressJS and MongoDB.
+API for the Contact Management App using Backend Technology's like  --> NodeJS, ExpressJS and MongoDB.